 It might make you feel a little less groggy, and more alert (as coffee is prone to do).
 But trust me, it won't cure your hangover.
 Sorry.
 Try exercising.

 5. Coffee helps you lose weight

-7. Caffeine is highly addictive
+6. Caffeine is highly addictive

-Consuming a moderate amount of (up to 300 milligrams or three cups of coffee) caffeine on the daily isn’t going to hurt you.
+Consuming a moderate amount (up to 300 milligrams or three cups of coffee) of caffeine on the daily isn’t going to hurt you.
 If you have high blood pressure, you could potentially experience a temporary rise in heart rate, but there is no link to caffeine and high cholesterol, cardiovascular disease, or rabies.
 Especially rabies.
-There's even plenty of evidence from places like Harvard that coffee is good for you.
+There's even plenty of evidence from places like Harvard that coffee can be good for you, in moderation.

 9. Pregnant women shouldn't drink coffee

-Caffeine won’t harm a fetus, however it is advised that women should limit their caffeine intake to only 200 milligrams—about one cup of standard coffee.
+Caffeine won’t harm a fetus, however it is advised that women should limit their daily caffeine intake to only 200 milligrams -- about one cup of standard coffee.